-DRAFT LANGUAGE: AT THE TIME OF REZONING OR SPECIAL USE PERMIT, EENCOURAGE THE USE
+DRAFT LANGUAGE: AT THE TIME OF REZONING OR SPECIAL USE PERMIT, EENCOURAGE THE USE OF SEMI-PERVIOUS OR PERVIOUS SURFACES AND OTHER LOW-IMPACT DEVELOPMENT TECHNIQUES.
+FOR EXAMPLE AS OUTLINED IN THE CENTER FOR WATERSHED PROTECTION MANUALS.

-OF SEMI-PERVIOUS OR PERVIOUS SURFACES AND OTHER LOW-IMPACT DEVELOPMENT TECHNIQUES.
-FOR EXAMPLE AS OUTLINED IN THE CENTER the nature of the soils in most of Prince William County, they are a 2-3 fold increase in cost over conventional asphalt.
+Proposed Change: Provide a bonus density to encourage the use of pervious surfaces.
+Due to the nature of the soils in most of Prince William County, they are a 2-3 fold increase in cost over conventional asphalt.
 One simple way to overcome this economic barrier is to provide an offsetting value with density, as suggested below: